google/digitalbuildings/tools/abel/README.md

   may be provided.
 Only required if the token is stored in a directory that isn't the current directory.

 `-p` or `--subscription` fully-qualified path to a Google Cloud Pubsub subscription, e.g. `projects/google.com:your-project/subscriptions/your-subscription`.
-This parameter is only required for telemetry validation in a newly generated building config.
+This parameter is only required for telemetry validation.

 `-a` or `--service-account` path to a service account key file corresponding to an account that has permission to pull messages from the subscription.
 Optional for telemetry validation if gcloud default service account authentication is used.